robinhood/faust/docs/introduction.rst

     - **Simple**

-        Faust is extremely easy to use compared to other stream processing solutions.
-There's no DSL to limit your creativity, no restricted set of operations to work from, and since Faust is a library it can integrate with just about anything.
+        ƒaµS† is extremely easy to use compared to other stream processing solutions.
+There's no DSL to limit your creativity, no restricted set of operations to work from, and since ƒaµS† is a library it can integrate with just about anything.
 All you need is a Kafka broker.

         Here's one of the simplest applications you can make: